 Investors in small- and medium-sized companies typically take on greater risk and price volatility than they would by investing in larger, more established companies.
 The value of your investment in the Fund is based on the values of the Fund’s investments, which may change due to economic and other events that affect markets generally, as well as those that affect particular regions, countries, industries, companies or governments.
 Although the Fund’s shares are approved for listing on the NYSE Arca (the “Exchange”), there can be no assurance that an active trading market will develop and be maintained for Fund shares.
 Although Fund shares are listed for trading on the Exchange, there can be no assurance that an active trading market for such shares will develop or be maintained.
 The Fund is not actively managed and therefore would not sell an equity security due to current or projected underperformance of a security, industry or sector, unless that security is removed from the Index.

 A company’s Humankind Value is an estimate of how much value the company creates for humankind and is published annually.
 It is based on a quantitative analysis that calculates the comprehensive economic value of a company based not only upon its financial performance metrics but also on the costs and benefits to society from conducting its business.
 This calculation also attempts to take into account the Humankind Value of the company’s critical supply chain partners.
 The components of the calculation include: (i) Investor Value, which is the estimated value to investors on the basis of multi-year profitability; (ii) Consumer Value, which is the estimated value to customers based on the offering of a product or service; (iii) Employee Value, which is the estimated value to employees based on their salaries, bonuses and benefits; and (iv) Societal Value, which is the estimated unaccounted costs and benefits to society from the operation of the company’s business.
+A company’s Humankind Value is estimated in the aggregate for each top company and is not reflective of the percentage of ownership of the top company by the Fund.
+The Humankind Values posted on the Humankind US Stock ETF site are representative of the equity component of each company’s capital structure alone.

 Additional disclosure for NYSE's What's the Fund video: This communication is provided for informational purposes only and expresses views of Humankind Investments, LLC (Humankind), an Investment Adviser.
 There is no guarantee that any investment strategy will achieve its objectives, generate profits, or avoid losses.
 Humankind’s social responsibility based approach to investing may not produce desired results and could result in underperformance compared with other investments.
 Any reference to the “Humankind Value” approach is provided for illustrative purposes only and indicates a general framework of guiding principles that inform Humankind’s overall investment process.
 Investing involves risk including possible loss of principal.
 Past performance does not guarantee future results.